 Quotations from other authors are cited within the text of the pages.
 Some online response forms and other materials are adapted from information readily available on the web; information on the origins can be found in the HTML code of each one.

-About me: I'm Donna Campbell, a tenured associate professor of English at Washington State University (formerly a tenured associate professor of English at Gonzaga University).
+About me: I'm Donna Campbell, a tenured professor of English at Washington State University (formerly a tenured associate professor of English at Gonzaga University).

 Institution or organization sponsoring the site:

 Gonzaga University generously hosted the site from 1997-2005.

 Educational site.
 Because this is an informational, educational site, notices of books for sale, eBay auctions, and other commercial information cannot be posted.

 Nonprofit.
 I don't link to amazon.com, barnesandnoble.com, or other overtly commercial sites, and I do not receive any compensation (from booksellers, referrals from other sites, grants, course release or additional salary, or any other sources) for hosting any of the pages at this site.
 All decisions about information to post are thus not influenced by external sources.

 The class pages, American Authors, Literary Movements, Timeline, and American Literature sites are sponsored by me as an associate professor of English at Washington State University.
 Decisions about what to include are solely my own.